Shipping Samples to a Biorepository

 Note: If you add multiple Shipment Batch Containers, you can scroll through the individual containers by clicking the arrow signs.
 You can also scan the Global ID/Container ID on the Shipment Batch Container (outside of box/bag) and then click search to navigate to that Shipment Batch Container’s contents

-19. When you have finished adding all samples, scroll to the top and select the receiver/biobank
+19. When you have finished adding all samples, click Save

-Note: You can save a draft for the shipment at any time by entering the Receiver field.
-When ready to complete the shipment, return to this window and complete the shipping condition, carrier, and tracking number fields for submission
+Note: When ready to complete the shipment, return to this window and enter the tracking number

 Note: Once a shipment is submitted, it cannot be altered or undone